Fernanda-Kipper/Instagram-Comment-BOT/README.md

 In order to use this bot on your computer, you should already have Python installed in your computer, the libriraties mentioned above, Geckodriver and the Firefox web browser as well.

 ## :information_source: How To Use
-You can download the script if you want to and run in your computer, or simply copy (open source priveleges).
+You can download the script if you want to and run in your computer, or simply copy some parts (open source priveleges).
 Just follow the instructions inside the script and you are going to have the expected result.

 ## :information_source: Functions and Parameters
 All web functions used on this bot are from Selenium module, for more informations read (https://www.selenium.dev/documentation/en/).